 Read our recent Digital Strategy Articles & Guides

 Perhaps unsurprisingly, keeping existing customers happy is a lot less expensive than attracting new ones.

 A large part of keeping existing customers happy depends on your platform and how it performs, not just when the initial sale gets made, but as customers continue to interact with your business.

 Set the expectation for long-term customer success.

 Have an affiliate or referral program?
-Be sure to let your new and existing customers know!
-By turning your existing customers into advocates and rewarding them for it, you show that you care about your customer’s success.
-This is an easy way to continually maintain a pipeline of leads and conversions.
+Make sure your customers know!
+By turning your existing customers into advocates and rewarding them for it, you show that you care about your customer journey.
+This is an easy way to maintain a pipeline of leads and conversions.

 - There’s so much more to performance than speed.

 - We define performance using 4 key categories (or pillars): Technology, User Experience, Conversions & Retention.

 - Testing, data collection, and analysis are the key to strengthening these pillars and creating a high-performing website.

 - Every change you make, whether it’s to the technology behind your site, the content within it, or the way it functions, should be rigorously tested to ensure you’re getting the most out of your work.